Preparation is key

-The better option if you're moving overseas is to locate a cash buyer.
+The better option if you're moving overseas is to locate a cash house buyer.

 A cash buyer has the money available to purchase your home in less time than a traditional buyer who needs a loan.
 According to a report from BBC.com on a study by Nationwide, over one-third of homes sold in the UK in 2015 were bought by cash buyers.

-To ensure you're dealing with a reputable cash buyer who has the funds available for the purchase, you can ask for proof of funds, which they should be able to provide.
-If they're legitimate, you should be able to complete the sale in less than 30 days or even in as little as 7 days, ideal for your emigration.
+To ensure you're dealing with a reputable one who has the funds available for the purchase, you can ask for proof of funds, which they should be able to provide.
+If they're legitimate, you should be able to complete the sale in less than 30 days.

 Another benefit of using a cash buyer is that it reduces the amount of work you must do before you're ready to sell the home.
 You may not need to make updates, worry about staging your home for buyers or handle solicitors and the conveyancing process.

 Most cash buyers plan to resell the property to another buyer to make a profit.
-There's nothing illegal or wrong with this plan, but you should be aware that they'll want to pay less than the full value for the home in return for the convenience of your ability to sell it quickly.
+This means you should be aware that they'll want to pay less than the full value for the home in return for the convenience of your ability to move on quickly.

 Just know how much cash you need to pay off for any existing loan and give you money for another home in your new location or for whatever you need the funds for as you emigrate.
 This puts you in a position to quickly and easily decide whether or not the offer you receive works for you or not.